elesar-uk/titanium-build/README.md

 `${sdcard}` is the path to the SD card:

-* If you are mounting it on the PC build machine this should be set to the path on which the SD card is mounted (for example /media/rootfs).
+* If you are mounting it on the PC build machine this should be set to the path on which the SD card is mounted (for example */media/rootfs*).
 * If you are updating the root filesystem on the Titanium board directly, the variable should be left unset.

-To save having to type the kernel version number many times, set the following environment variable (the build process prints the value you should use at the end)
+To save having to type the kernel version number many times, set the following environment variable (the kernel build process prints the value you should use at the end)

     export kernel_version=4.X.Y-Z

-append the image name to load to U-Boot's environment
+Append the image name to be loaded to U-Boot's environment

-    sudo sh -c "echo 'uname_r=${kernel_version}' >> ${sdcard}/boot/uEnv.txt"
+    sudo sh -c "echo 'uname_r=${kernel_version}' > ${sdcard}/boot/uEnv.txt"

 then proceed to copy the new kernel zImage